jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

 ### 4 Object of this Act
 The object of this Act is to—
   (a) establish a panel to be called the Takeovers Panel:
-  (b) empower the Minister, in consultation with the Panel, to formulate and make recommendations concerning the takeovers code (which sets out the rules applying to takeovers of specified companies):
+  (b) empower the Minister, in consultation with the Panel, to formulate and make recommendations concerning the takeovers code (which sets out the rules applying to takeovers of code companies):
   (c) provide for the administration and enforcement of the takeovers code:
-  (ca) provide criminal liability for false or misleading statements or information in relation to takeovers of specified companies:
+  (ca) provide criminal liability for false or misleading statements or information in relation to takeovers of code companies:
-  (d) empower the Panel to keep under review, and promote public understanding of, the law relating to takeovers of specified companies:
+  (d) empower the Panel to keep under review, and promote public understanding of, the law relating to takeovers of code companies:
   (e) empower the Panel to co-operate with overseas regulators.

 ## Part 1 — Takeovers Panel